 “I was afraid that when I arrived in California, my business and politics would so engross my mind that I could not fix my mind on the Saviour.
 But I am most happy to say that such is not the case.
 In fact it seems to be coming more easy for me.
 At night I pray ’till I fall asleep.
 In the morning I wake before day and then is my best time.
 I try to repose all my trust in my Maker.” - John Bidwell in a letter to his fiance, Annie Kennedy

 They say “it takes one to know one”, and John Bidwell knew the measure of a good man.
-On his way to California he journeyed with the legendary Fr.
-De Smet, S.J., of whom he wrote:
+On his way to California he journeyed with the legendary Catholic missionary, Fr.
+Pierre-Jean De Smet, S.J., of whom he wrote:

 “He was genial, of fine presence, and one of the saintliest men I have ever known, and I cannot wonder that the Indians were made to believe him divinely protected.
 He was a man of great kindness and great affability under all circumstances; nothing seemed to disturb his temper… Sometimes a cart would go over, breaking everything in it to pieces; and at such times Father de Smet would be just the same – beaming with good humor.”